chanzuckerberg/single-cell-curation/schema/3.0.0/schema.md

 schema v3.0.0

+* General Requirements
+  * Reserved Names from previous schema versions that have since been deprecated MUST NOT be present.
 * obs (Cell metadata)
   * Removed guidance in `assay_ontology_term_id` that allowed clarifying text enclosed in parentheses if there was not an exact match for an assay.
   * Added `donor_id`